______________________________

 time.
 I woke at 6:30 am and spent 32

-minutes riding my exercise bicycle in my living room on East 18th Street in Manhattan while watching
+minutes riding my exercise bicycle in my living room on East 18th Street Manhattan

 That